 |Inpatient Service||Outpatient Practice / Ambulatory||Skilled Nursing Facility: Long term care & Subacute Rehabilitation||Physical Medicine & Rehabilitation|

 Geriatric fellows function as junior attendings providing care for hospitalized geriatric patients (as primary physicians and as geriatric consultants).
 Fellows are also involved with teaching interns and residents.

 In addition to weekly Continuity Clinic, fellows have three one-month outpatient rotations which include home visits.
 Fellows see healthy elderly, frail elderly and medically complex patients, including those with cognitive impairment.

 Fellows are responsible for managing a panel of long-term care patients in a Skilled Nursing Facility throughout the year, with monthly visits.
 In addition, fellows serve as the primary physician for residents in Long Term Care and Subacute Rehabilitation for three months, supervised by teaching faculty.
 Fellows also spend time with the Medical Director, in order to gain administrative experience.

-This rotation provides exposure to multiple aspects of care including partial day program, inpatient, and outpatient care with special focus on the consult-liaison service of Geriatric Psychiatry for medical inpatients in the hospital.
+This rotation provides exposure to multiple aspects of care including inpatient and outpatient care with special focus on the consult-liaison service of Geriatric Psychiatry for medical inpatients in the hospital.